wix-incubator/sketch-symbol-legend/README.md

 ![legend demo](https://raw.githubusercontent.com/amimagid/sketch-symbol-legend/master/LegendPlugin.gif)

 ## Installation
 Download or Clone the latest version of this project, and open `Legend.sketchplugin`.
-The plugin will be installed automagically by Sketch.
+The plugin will be installed automatically by Sketch.

 ---
 ## Known Issues and TODOs
-- [ ] Currently works only on artboards that are on (0,0) coordinates
+- Currently works only on artboards that are on (0,0) coordinates.
+Status: [x]